Statistics: your questions answered

 We took this feedback on board and introduced the 24-hour cancellation statistic to help make it fairer.
 Now more sessions are available to book throughout the week.

-Your statistics are based on your last 14 active days out of the past 28 days.
+Your statistics are based on your last 14 active days.
 An active day is when you have done any of the following:

-- Cancelled a booking less than 24 hours in advance (the day of the session that was cancelled)
+- Cancelled a session less than 24 hours in advance (the day of the session that was cancelled)

 Your attendance and late cancellation rates are calculated as a percentage of your bookings.
 This means they will change depending on the number of sessions you’ve booked in the past 14 days.

 Here’s an illustration to help make this clearer:

 Your individual statistics (attendance, late cancellation, super-peak participation) are updated one hour after the end of each session.
 If you’ve just worked a super-peak hour for example, it will show in your attendance and super-peak participation rates an hour later.

 Priority access group